 If you are complaining about race discrimination you can make your complaint to the Race Relations Manager in the prison or use the prison’s complaints procedure.

-If you need more information about how to complain you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you need more information about how to complain you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Citizens Advice Bureaux